intercom/intercom-ios/README.md

 ### Manual Installation

-1. [Download Intercom for iOS](https://github.com/intercom/intercom-ios/archive/master.zip) and use Finder to drag `Intercom.framework` into your Xcode project, ticking the "Copy items if needed" checkbox.
+[Download Intercom for iOS](https://github.com/intercom/intercom-ios/archive/master.zip) and use Finder to drag `Intercom.framework` and `Intercom.bundle` into your Xcode project, ticking the "Copy items if needed" checkbox.

-2. Intercom is a framework, so be sure to import Intercom correctly using the following `#import <Intercom/Intercom.h>` statement.

-3. Under Build Phases, Link Binary with Libraries, make sure you are linking the following: `ImageIO`, `MobileCoreServices`, `SystemConfiguration`, `AudioToolbox`, `QuartzCore`, `Security`, `CoreGraphics`, `AssetsLibrary`, `CFNetwork`, `libxml2.dylib` and `libicucore.dylib`.

-4. Sometimes Xcode won't correctly add the `Intercom.bundle` so make sure to add it to your target's Copy Bundle Resources build phase.
-You will find the bundle in the `Intercom.framework/Versions/A/Resources` folder.

-If you get errors, check out our [Troubleshooting section here](http://docs.intercom.io/Install-on-your-mobile-product/installing-intercom-for-ios#troubleshooting-tips).

 ##Sample app